aremo-ms/ms-identity-dotnet-blazor-azure-sql/README-Old.md

 ## Pre-Requirements

 1. Visual Studio.
-1. Azure Subscription and Tenant with at least one user created in it.
+1. Azure Active Directory and Tenant with at least one user created in it.
 1. All users that are using the application should be part of the Tenant
+1. SQL Database Database is setup on local machine or deployed on Azure.

 ## How to use the sample